 The scope of the assessment will address the requirements of a Class 3 Development pursuant to The Environment Act including conducting an environmental assessment, carrying out public consultation, and preparing an EIS.
-The EIS will address the requirements outlined in the Manitoba Conservation Information Bulletin "Environment Act Proposal Report Guidelines" and will be supplemented by information outlined in this draft scoping document.
+The EIS will address the requirements outlined in the Manitoba Conservation Information Bulletin "Environment Act Proposal Report Guidelines" and will be supplemented by information outlined in this environmental assessment scoping document.
 The following factors will be considered in the environmental assessment and addressed in the EIS:

-- Need for and purpose of the proposed project; - Review of alternative transmission routes and facility locations; - Environmental effects (direct and indirect) of the proposed Project on the physical, biological and socio-economic environment including cumulative environmental effects; - Identification of technically and economically feasible measures to mitigate adverse environmental effects; - Opportunities to enhance beneficial effects; - Comments from stakeholders received during the environmental assessment process; - > Effects of malfunctions and accidents, and plans to avoid or minimize adverse effects; - Effects of the environment on the project and plans to respond to emergency situations; - Current use of lands and resources for traditional purposes by Aboriginal persons;
+- > Need for and purpose of the proposed project; - Review of alternative transmission routes and facility locations; - Environmental effects (direct and indirect) of the proposed Project on the physical, biological and socio-economic environments including cumulative environmental effects; - Identification of technically and economically feasible measures to mitigate adverse environmental effects; - Opportunities to enhance beneficial effects; - > Comments from stakeholders received during the environmental assessment process; - > Effects of malfunctions and accidents, and plans to avoid or minimize any adverse effects;

-- Consideration of Aboriginal Traditional and local knowledge; - Capacity of affected renewable resources to meet the needs of present and future generations; - Identification of residual environmental effects remaining after mitigation; - Significance of the residual environmental effects; and - Implementation of a follow-up program including monitoring.
+- > Effects of the environment on the Project and plans to respond to emergency situations; - Current use of lands and resources for traditional purposes by Aboriginal persons; - > Consideration of Aboriginal Traditional and local knowledge; - Capacity of affected renewable resources to meet the needs of present and future generations; - > Identification of residual environmental effects remaining after mitigation; - > Significance of the residual environmental effects; and - > Implementation of a follow-up program including monitoring.

-The environmental assessment will consider at least the following biophysical, and socio-economic resource topics.
+The environmental assessment will consider at least the following biophysical, socio-economic and Aboriginal resource topics:

-- Atmosphere (climate, climate change, air quality);
+- > Atmosphere (climate, climate change, air quality);

 - Land (terrain, geology, soils);

 - Water (surface water, water quality);

-- Terrestrial Ecosystems;
+- Terrestrial ecosystems;

-- Aquatic Biota and Habitat;
+- Aquatic biota and habitat;

-- Mammals and Mammal Habitat;
+- Mammals and mammal habitat;

-- Birds and Bird Habitat;
+- Birds and bird habitat;

-- Amphibians and Reptiles;
+- Amphibians and reptiles;

-- Terrestrial Invertebrates;
+- Terrestrial invertebrates;

-- Commercial Resource Use (forestry, mining, fishing, etc.);
+- > Commercial resource use (forestry, mining, fishing, etc.);

-- Agricultural Land Use;
+- Agricultural land use;

-- Traditional Land and Resource Use;
+- Traditional land and resource use;

-- Recreation and Tourism;
+- Recreation and tourism;

-- Population and Demographics;
+- Population and demographics;

-- Employment and Income;
+- Employment and income;

-- Human Health and Well-Being;
+- Human health and well-being;

-- Infrastructure and Services:
+- Infrastructure and services;

-- Property Ownership;
+- Property ownership;

-- Personal, Family and Community Life;
+- > Personal, family and community life;

-- Economic Base; and
+- Economy; and

-- Heritage and Cultural Resources.
+- > Heritage and cultural resources.

-Aboriginal Traditional and local knowledge will be considered and incorporated into each of the above topics to the extent possible.
+Aboriginal Traditional Knowledge and local knowledge will be considered and incorporated into each of the above topics to the extent possible.